msathia/HealthApp/README.md

-# Sathia's Flutter Random Namer Hello world App
+# Sathia's Flutter Health App

 A new Flutter project.

 ## Getting Started

-This project was used to learn Flutter as a starting point for a Flutter application.
+This project is next step in creating a health app.
 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)